SomethingNewUK/somethingnewuk.github.io/README.md

 However, a lot of the files in the site are just plain Jekyll, so there's nothing too terrifying in them.
 Most logic is done in layouts, and the markdown/HTML files themselves tend to be kept fairly clean if at all possible.

+### Building the site locally

+You will ideally need Ruby `2.4.1`, though other Rubies >=2 should work.
+We recommend using [rbenv](https://github.com/rbenv/rbenv#installation) to manage Ruby versions.

+Install dependencies with `bundle install`.

+To build the site, run `bundle exec jekyll build`.
+This will create a statically compiled version in `_site`.

+To preview the site and develop live, run `bundle exec jekyll serve`.
+Then visit [localhost:4000](http://localhost:4000) to see the site in a browser.

+NOTE: because of the various complexities of the site, it's *slow* to build.
+It takes around 20 seconds on a Macbook Pro.
+We're trying to make it faster.

+### Deploying changes

+Because the site uses GitHub pages, there is no deployment step.
+Just push the changed source code (though ideally do a pull request for changes so they can be reviewed), and GitHub will do the rest.

 ## Submodules

 There are four submodules in this project.
 To update them to the latest content, run `git submodule update --remote` and commit the result.